miguelHx/miguelhx.github.io/content/revisiting-fundamentals.md

 First, a little background.
 I earned a Bachelor’s degree in Computer Science & Engineering back in 2019.
 It took me four years.
 Between 2019 until now, I got 3.5 years of professional software engineering experience.
 I also had some career gaps in between due to personal reasons.

 I feel like I did a solid job at learning the fundamentals during my undergrad.
-I was motivated, learned how to learn, practiced deep work, and I had good exposure to math, algorithms, data structures, basics of programming, computer organization/architecture, networks, OS, etc.  You can find my relevant course work on my [LinkedIn](https://www.linkedin.com/in/miguel-hernandez-535b05102/) profile under the Education section.
+I was motivated, learned how to learn, and practiced deep work principles.
+I had good exposure to math, algorithms, data structures, basics of programming, computer organization/architecture, networks, OS, etc.  You can find my relevant course work on my [LinkedIn](https://www.linkedin.com/in/miguel-hernandez-535b05102/) profile under the Education section.

 But as time has passed, I’ve realized there were areas I never got to touch (such as other programming languages, databases, compilers, cybersecurity, software architecture, etc).
-These are areas that I feel like if I learn them, I'll be a stronger engineer.
+These are areas that I feel like if I learn them, I would be a stronger engineer.

 I want to refine my understanding, close knowledge gaps, visit untouched areas, and revisit concepts with more maturity and context than I had back in school.
 I'm also rebuilding my career from the ground up and this is a way to get my bases covered.